eregnier/translator/README.md

 ordinateur
 ```

-:information at the moment the program only translates from english to french.
+ℹ️ at the moment the program only translates from english to french.
 If you want extra language options feel free to open issue or create PR.

-It is portable and works for windows and linux.
+It is portable and works for windows 🪟 and linux 🐧.
 See releases for prebuild binaries.